Gold Price Stinks — Is the Gold Bull Market Over Before It Even Begun?

 I’ve been writing about gold for over a decade now.
 Investing and trading in it for even longer.
 So I understand how easy it is to get spooked about a big price fall.

 In fact, the 14% dip in the gold price over the past six months is starting to shake some investors’ views on the metal.
-Judging by the questions I’m seeing from subscribers of Rock Stock Insider, some are starting to ask if they should just cut their losses and move on.
+Judging by the questions I’m seeing from subscribers of Strategic Intelligence Australia, some are starting to ask if they should just cut their losses and move on.

 Well, I’ll tell you what I told them.